TNPantelope/spotifyplaylistcleaner/README.md

 # Spotify Playlist Manager
-A tool that removes like songs from spotify playlists
+Program that takes removes liked songs from playlist.

+Maybe later down the line extend the program to sort songs into playlists, idk tho.